Declutter Your Home Before the Holidays: Six Weeks to Simplify

 I don’t keep particularly nice clothes because, well, I work on a farm and get nasty and sweaty all day.
 The clothes I do have, though, mean something.
 I have shirts that were souvenirs from trips or given to me, multiple pairs of pajamas from multiple Christmases, and so many scarves.
 Most of the shirts I kept unless I had other souvenirs or memorabilia that meant more to me.
 The pajamas were almost all donated, keeping just my favorite pair…or the pair that still fit.

 - Location, Location, Location!
 I live in Florida so the scarves just had to go.
 It was funny because I loved these scarves!
-I kept some of them to use the fabric for sewing but the others were donated.
 A few of them were kept for the random chilly winters here in Florida but only enough to fit in a small space, comfortably out of the way.

 - I got rid of old sheets, knick-knacks cluttering the nightstands, shoes, jewelry, purses, more shoes (Lord the shoes in this house) etc. All of my jewelry now fits on a handmade grid rack that hangs on my wall.
 It looks nice and I use all the jewelry.
 My advice is to keep what you can see.
 If you have to dig for it, you might have too many clothes..and I’m speaking from experience here.

-Our living room is the first room seen when you walk in the front door and it was often the messiest and most in need of a “Declutter Your Home” day.
+When you walk in the front door, our living room is the first room see.
+Unfortunately, it was often the messiest and most in need of a “Declutter Your Home” day.
 Between this room and my kitchen table, my anxiety was through the roof!
 I desperately needed a “drop space” for when we came into the door with our wallet/purse.
-We had shoes all over the place, shoes on the rack that were given to me and never worn, magazines I’d never looked in, etc.
+We had shoes all over the place, magazines I’d never looked in, etc.

 - I started with space by the door, sorted through the shoes and donated all of them.
 I added a basket for our most worn shoes such as flip-flops and a small table I repurposed from another room.
 That table now has my favorite magazines, a box of tissues, and space for my purse.
 To the left of the table, there’s another medium sized basket with our most used active gear such as helmets, a yoga mat, a camelback, a frisbee, etc. It all fits into that basket and no more.